Vodafone offers Big Value Bundles from £5/month on Pay As You Go with “total rollover” of unused allowances.

-Customers on Vodafone Pay As You Go should be able to tether, but numerous readers have experienced difficulties doing so (e.g. when attempting to tether from some iPhones).
+Customers on Vodafone Pay As You Go should be able to tether without any problems.
+However, numerous readers have experienced difficulties doing so (e.g. when attempting to tether from some iPhones).

 For more information, see our in-depth guide to tethering on UK mobile networks.

 It’s easy to keep your existing phone number when moving to Vodafone.

 To transfer your phone number to Vodafone, start by asking your current mobile network to issue you with a PAC Code.
 A PAC Code is nine-digits long and will authorise Vodafone to take control of your phone number.

 Once you have the PAC Code from your old network, you can submit it to Vodafone through this online form.
 Vodafone will then handle the transfer of your phone number (this should normally take place on the next working day).